MicrosoftDocs/azure-monitor-docs/articles/service-health/security-advisories-elevated-access.md

 >[!NOTE]
 > The above screenshots reflect the RBAC experience for the Security Advisories as of today.

-## What is changing in Security Advisories?
+## What has changed in Security Advisories?

-In the future, accessing Security Advisories will require elevated access across the Summary, Impacted Resources, and Issue Updates tabs.
-Users who have subscription reader access, or tenant roles at tenant scope, will not be able to view security advisory details until they get the required roles.
+Accessing Security Advisories now requires elevated access across the Summary, Impacted Resources, and Issue Updates tabs.
+Users who have subscription reader access, or tenant roles at tenant scope, aren't able anymore to view security advisory details until they get the required roles.

 ### 1. On the Service Health portal

-A banner will be displayed to the users until April 2024 on the Summary and Issue Updates tabs prompting customers to get the right roles to view these tabs in future.
+A banner was displayed to the users until April 2024 on the Summary and Issue Updates tabs prompting customers to get the right roles to view these tabs in future.

 :::image type="content" source="./media/impacted-resource-sec/access-banner-1.PNG" alt-text="Screenshot displaying the new role based access banner for security advisories.":::

-After April 2024, an error message on the Summary and Issue Updates tabs will be displayed to users who do not have one of the following required roles:
+Since April 2024, an error message on the Summary and Issue Updates tabs is displayed to users who don't have one of the following required roles:

 **Subscription level**